acdh-oeaw/bgload/README.md

 4. Make a directory for the rdf files or the dump: mkdir dump
 5. Put your rdf files or dumps in the dump dir
 6. Make sure that script has rights to execute: chmod +x BGloadRestAPI.sh
-7. Start new screen session by typing screen and execute the BGloadRestAPI.sh script by typing: ./BGloadRestAPI.sh
+7. Start new screen session by typing screen and execute the BGloadRestAPI.sh script by typing: ./BGloadRestAPI.sh (to give a name for the screen session screen -S your_session_name)
 8. Leave the screen session by executing: ctrl + a + d
 9. Check log file in the dir named logs that is automatically created by the script.
 10. After some time to return back to the screen session type: screen -r.